-Given the fact that Indian consumer consumes much more local cinema than the Hollywood content, the lack of merchandise based on local content has been puzzling the Indian licensing industry since Neanderthal times.
+Given the fact that Indian consumer consumes much more local cinema than the Hollywood content, the lack of merchandise based on local content has been puzzling the Indian licensing industry since neanderthal times.
 However, in a bid to monetize on the ‘connect’ of Bollywood content, Shemaroo has come up with its merchandise arm Yedaz, an initiative every Bollywood movie buff can swear by.
-Jai Maroo, Director of Shemaroo – also an ardent admirer of iconic Bollywood dialogues – spoke about the enormous potential that Indian cinema beholds for merchandise.
+In a candid interaction with License India, Jai Maroo, Director of Shemaroo - also an ardent admirer of iconic Bollywood dialogues - spoke about the enormous potential that Indian cinema beholds for merchandise.
+What is Yedaz all about?

 What all retail platforms are you present at?